icopy-site/awesome/docs/awesome/awesome-vue.md

 - [v-image-magnifier](https://github.com/fchancel/v-image-magnifier) - A Vue 3 plugin that provides interactive image zoom functionality.
 Allow users to zoom in on an image by hovering over it, providing an enlarged view of the corresponding part of the image.
 - [Everright-filter](https://github.com/Liberty-liu/Everright-filter) - A query builder component for Vue3.
 Supports filtering of multiple data types, including string, number, dropdown, cascade, region, date, and time.
 - [@kolirt/vue-web3-auth](https://github.com/kolirt/vue-web3-auth) - 💎 Web3 authentication for Vue3 apps based on WalletConnect v2 and wagmi
+- [zoom-image](https://willnguyen1312.github.io/zoom-image/) - A little yet powerful framework agnostic library to zoom image on the web

 #### Tabs